 ABOUT THE MASTER OF BUSINESS ADMINISTRATION

 LR’s accredited MBA programs furnish students exceptional opportunities for professional development and advancement in a wide range of areas in business, commerce, and other organizational settings.
 The program is presently offered at both LR’s Hickory and Asheville campuses.
-Beginning fall semester 2016, the MBA will begin to utilize a new and highly innovative delivery model that will allow students multiple means of access to the curriculum (from term-to-term or even course-to-course): face-to-face instruction on one of the two campuses, online instruction through synchronous “streaming” classrooms, or asynchronous delivery through online video presentations.
-Full-time faculty mentors—a longstanding component on the program--will remain available on both campuses to support other student needs, as well (as it has since the Business began at LR in 1901).
+The MBA program utilizes a new and highly innovative delivery model that allows students multiple means of access to the curriculum (from term-to-term or even course-to-course): face-to-face instruction on one of the two campuses, online instruction through synchronous “streaming” classrooms, or asynchronous delivery through online video presentations.
+Full-time faculty mentors - a longstanding component on the program - will remain available on both campuses to support other student needs, as well.

 MBA students may begin their program studies any semester (summer, fall, or spring term).
 As a non-cohort program, students can complete the curriculum at their own pace—full-time or part-time.
 Any practicum experiences can be completed close to home at the students’ greater convenience.